-Specifically, in compliance with the organizational regulation last amended in February 2016, the control and risk committee is entrusted with the following consultative and proposing tasks:
+Specifically, in compliance with the organizational regulation last amended in March 2019, the control and risk committee is entrusted with the following consultative and proposing tasks:

-- supporting the board of directors, by formulating specific opinions in connection with the performance of the tasks regarding internal control and risk management matters assigned to the board by the Corporate Governance Code (such tasks are analysed in the paragraph entitled "Board of directors - Role and functions" above); - assessing, together with the executive in charge of preparing the corporate accounting documents, after consulting with the auditing firm and the board of statutory auditors, the proper application of accounting principles and their consistency for purposes of preparing the periodic financial reports; - expressing opinions on specific aspects regarding the identification of the Company's main risks; - reviewing the periodic reports concerning the assessment of the internal control and risk management system, as well as the other reports prepared by the "Audit" Function that are particularly significant; - monitoring the independence, adequacy, effectiveness and efficiency of the "Audit" Function; - performing the additional tasks assigned to the committee by the board of directors, with particular regard to:
+supporting the board of directors, by formulating specific opinions in connection with the performance of the tasks regarding internal control and risk management matters assigned to the board by the Corporate Governance Code (such tasks are analysed in the paragraph entitled "Board of directors - Role and functions" above);

-- reviewing the contents of the sustainability report that are relevant for purposes of the internal control and risk management system, issuing in such regard a prior opinion to the board of directors called to approve such report; - reviewing, together with the corporate governance and sustainability committee, the main corporate rules and procedures related to the internal control and risk management system which are relevant for stakeholders namely the Compliance Program prepared pursuant to Legislative Decree No. 231/2001, the Code of Ethics, the "Zero Tolerance for Corruption" Plan and the Human Rights Policies submitting such documents to the board of directors for approval and assessing any possible subsequent amendments or supplements to the same; - reporting to the board of directors, at least once every six months, on the activity carried out and on the adequacy of the internal control and risk management system; - carry out any preliminary activity to support the board of directors in its evaluations and decisions regarding the management of risks arising from events that are potentially damaging in relation to which the board has become aware of.
+- assessing, together with the executive in charge of preparing the corporate accounting documents, after consulting with the audit firm and the board of statutory auditors, the proper application of accounting principles and their consistency for purposes of preparing the periodic financial reports; - expressing opinions on specific aspects regarding the identification of the Company's main risks; - reviewing the periodic reports concerning the assessment of the internal control and risk management system, as well as the other reports prepared by the "Audit" Function that are particularly significant; - monitoring the independence, adequacy, effectiveness and efficiency of the "Audit" Function; - performing the additional tasks assigned to the committee by the board of directors, with particular regard to: - reviewing the contents of the sustainability report and the non-financial statement as provided by Legislative Decree No. 254/2016 that are relevant for purposes of the internal control and risk management system, issuing in such regard a prior opinion to the board of directors called to approve such documents; - reviewing, together with the corporate governance and sustainability committee, the main corporate rules and procedures related to the internal control and risk management system which are relevant for stakeholders namely, the organizational and management model prepared pursuant to Legislative Decree No. 231/2001, the Code of Ethics, the "Zero Tolerance for Corruption" Plan and the Human Rights Policies submitting such documents to the board of directors for approval and assessing any possible subsequent amendments or supplements to the same; - reporting to the board of directors, at least once every six months, on the activity carried out and on the adequacy of the internal control and risk management system;

+carry out any preliminary activity to support the board of directors in its evaluations and decisions regarding the management of risks arising from events that are potentially damaging in relation to which the board has become aware of.